yhlleo/DeepSegmentor/README.md

 }
 ```

-If you have any questions, please contact me without hesitations (yahui.cvrs AT gmail.com).
+If you have any questions, please contact me without hesitation (yahui.cvrs AT gmail.com).